Academic Division Funds

 The effects or impacts that a Division seeks to have on its clients and stakeholders.
 Objectives should deliver the agency business direction and align with the whole of government direction, and collectively, agencies’ objectives should deliver the whole of government (and University) direction.

-An official store is inventory at one specified location as determined by the Director, Financial and Business Services.
+An official store is inventory at one specified location as determined by the Chief Financial Officer.